jdb/jdb.github.com/concurrent.rst

   time python sequential.py
   time python concurrent.py

-This is a 4x increase in performance, not bad.
+This is a 4x performance increase:  not bad.

 A concurrent solution
 =====================